dimas/kafka-reassign-tool/README.md

 `kafka-reassign-tool` goes over all partitions one by one and:
 * if partition has fewer replicas than needed - adds more replicas by selecting least used brokers (that have fewer replicas for the topic than others)
 * if partition has more replicas than needed - removes extra replicas by removing most used brokers (that have more replicas for the topic than others)
-* if partition already at target replication factor, nothing is changed for it
+* if partition already at target replication factor, the tool still may re-order its replicas to make sure leader distribution is more level among brokers

 This is an example output of the tool when it is asked to increase replication factor for a topic with 2 replicas to 3:
 ```